News Update :

 Don’t Blank Out On Your Putts

 An exhaustive read of the putt works well for some, but gathering too much information is as bad as amassing too little.
 If you’re blanking out and hitting the ball before you’re ready, close your nondominant eye after you’ve made your read.
-This will reduce the amount of sensory input and allow you to stroke the putt free from information clutter.
+This will reduce the amount of sensory input and

 comments | | Read More...